Gambling in the United States: Legality

 While gambling is legal under U.S. federal law, there are significant restrictions pertaining to interstate and online gambling, as each state is free to regulate or prohibit the practice within its borders.

-The Professional and Amateur Sports Protection Act of 1992 effectively outlawed sports betting nationwide, excluding a few states: however, on May 14, 2018, the United States Supreme Court declared the entire law unconstitutional (Murphy v.
+The Professional and Amateur Sports Protection Act of 1992 effectively outlawed sports betting nationwide, excluding a few states.
+However, on May 14, 2018, the United States Supreme Court declared the entire law unconstitutional (Murphy v.
 National Collegiate Athletic Association).

-If state-run lotteries are included, then 48 states allow some form of gambling (the exceptions are Hawaii, where gambling was outlawed prior to statehood, and Utah, which has a Latter-day Saint majority population and also bans gambling in the state constitution).

-However, casino-style gambling is much less widespread.
+If state-run lotteries are included, then 48 states allow some form of gambling.
+The exceptions are Hawaii, where gambling was outlawed prior to statehood, and Utah, which bans gambling in its state constitution.
+Casino-style gambling, however, is much less widespread than lotteries.
 Federal law provides leeway for Native American Trust Land to be used for games of chance if an agreement is put in place between the state and the tribal government (e.g. a "Compact" or "Agreement") under the Indian Gaming Regulatory Act of 1988.